 Medications and Supportive Care

-For patients who have difficulty eating during the first days of withdrawal, an IV may be provided until nausea and vomiting have passed.
+For patients who have difficulty eating during the first days of withdrawal, an IV until nausea and vomiting have passed.
 Tylenol or ibuprofen can help relieve flu-like symptoms, along with multiple detoxification medications prescribed by the staff doctor or psychiatrist.
 Alcohol and drug detox medications suppress the intensity of withdrawal symptoms, help restore equilibrium to brain chemistry and ease cravings for addictive substances.